 Coherence can even insulate against failure of an entire data center, by clustering across multiple data centers and failing over the responsibilities of an entire data center.
 Again, this capability has been proven in production, with a Coherence customer running a mission-critical real-time financial system surviving a complete data center outage.

 Coherence is explicitly build to achieve very high levels of reliability.
-For example, server failure does not impact "in flight" operations, since each operation is atomically protected from server failure, and internally re-routes to a secondary node based on a dynamic pre-planned recovery strategy.
+For example, server failure does not impact "in flight" operations, since each operation is atomically protected from server failure, and will internally re-route to a secondary node based on a dynamic pre-planned recovery strategy.
 In other words, every operation has a backup plan ready to go!

 Coherence is designed based on the assumption that failures are always about to occur.
 Consequently, the algorithms employed by Coherence are carefully designed to assume that each step within an operation could fail due to a network, server, operating system, JVM or other resource outage.
-An example of how Coherence plans for these failures is the synchronous manner in which it maintains redundant copies of data; in other words, Coherence does not gamble with the application's data, and that ensures that the application continues to work correctly, even during periods of server failure.
+An example of how Coherence plans for these failures is the synchronous manner in which it maintains redundant copies of data; in other words, Coherence does not gamble with the application's data, and that ensures that the application will continue to work correctly, even during periods of server failure.

 Scalability refers to the ability of an application to predictably handle more load.
 An application exhibits linear scalability if the maximum amount of load that an application can sustain is directly proportional to the hardware resources that the application is running on.
 For example, if an application running on 2 servers can handle 2000 requests per second, then linear scalability would imply that 10 servers would handle 10000 requests per second.